+The cases are among those across the United States in the last three years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters:

-Jamar Clark's November 2015 shooting death sparked weeks of protests in Minneapolis.
-Two white officers, Mark Ringgenberg and Dustin Schwarze, were trying to arrest the 24-year-old when he was shot once in the head.
+Clark’s November 2015 shooting death sparked weeks of protests in Minneapolis.
+The officers, Mark Ringgenberg and Dustin Schwarze, were trying to arrest the 24-year-old when he was shot once in the head.
 He died a day later.
 Some witnesses said Clark was handcuffed when he was shot, but federal and state probes concluded that he was not.
-Investigators said Ringgenberg felt Clark's hand trying to grab his weapon and shouted to Schwarze, who then shot Clark.
-Prosecutors decided not to charge either officer, and an internal police investigation cleared them.
+Investigators said Ringgenberg felt Clark’s hand trying to grab his weapon and shouted to Schwarze, who then shot Clark.
+Prosecutors decided not to charge either white officer, and an internal police investigation cleared them.

 WILLIAM CHAPMAN II

-Rookie New York City police officer Peter Liang was convicted of manslaughter last year in the November 2014 death of 28-year-old Akai Gurley.
+Rookie New York City police officer Peter Liang was convicted of manslaughter last year in the November 2014 death of 28-year-old Gurley.
 Liang, an American of Chinese descent, said he was patrolling a public housing high-rise with his gun drawn when a sound startled him and he fired accidentally.
 A bullet ricocheted off a wall, hitting Gurley.
-A judge reduced the conviction to negligent homicide and sentenced Liang to five years' probation and 800 hours of community service.
-The city settled with Gurley's family for $4.1 million.
+A judge reduced the conviction to negligent homicide and sentenced Liang to five years’ probation and 800 hours of community service.
+The city settled with Gurley’s family for $4.1 million.

-Eric Garner, 43, died in July 2014 in New York City after a white officer placed him in a chokehold during an arrest for selling loose cigarettes.
+The 43-year-old man died in July 2014 in New York City after a white officer placed him in a chokehold during an arrest for selling loose cigarettes.
 A grand jury declined to indict that officer, or any others involved in the arrest.
 The city agreed to pay a $6 million civil settlement.